 The Victoria Disability Resource Centre (VDRC) is a useful point of contact for individuals looking for information about disability-related supports and programs both locally and provincially.
 One of our Information and Referral (I & R) staff can provide you with a wealth of information and answer any questions or concerns you may have.

 Our I & R services at the VDRC are available from 9am – 4pm Monday to Friday by appointment.
-We also offer a weekly workshop on applying for the Persons with Disability (PWD) designation for social assistance (Thursdays at 1:30 pm).
+We also offer a weekly workshop on applying for the Persons with Disability (PWD) designation for social assistance (Tuesdays at 1:30 pm).
 You can also drop in at the centre and speak to our receptionist for pamphlets about various programs.

 List of Support Resources